 I am a clinical and forensic psychologist with an office in Bingham Farms, Michigan.
-I have recently moved to Bingham Farms, with an office on Telegraph Road, just north of 13 Mile Road.
-My office is easily reachable from Birmingham, West Bloomfield, Franklin, Bloomfield Hills, Troy, Royal Oak, Southfield, and the surrounding areas.
+I have recently moved to Bingham Farms, at 31600 Telegraph Road, Suite 250, just north of 13 Mile Road (map).
+My office is easily reachable from Birmingham, West Bloomfield, Farmington Hills, Bloomfield Hills, Troy, Royal Oak, Southfield, and the surrounding areas.

-I am also an Adjunct Professor of Psychology at Madonna University in Livonia, where I teach graduate students training to be clinical psychologists.
+I am also an Adjunct Professor of Psychology at Madonna University in Livonia, where I teach graduate students who are training to be clinical psychologists.

 My Clinical Practice

-Individual and Family Treatment: For more than thirty years, I have treated children, adolescents, adults, couples, and families.
-I have provided therapeutic help to many patients over my years in practice.
+Individual and Family Treatment: For more than thirty years, I have treated many children, adolescents, adults, couples, and families.

 My patients tell me that I am a good listener, and I believe I am empathic and non-judgmental.
 I learn from my patients every day, which keeps me fresh and engaged.
 I believe in my patients’ ability to get better, to master their difficulties, and to learn to accept themselves.
 When I work with children, I also work with their parents to help them to understand and to help their child.
 I enjoy treating couples, helping them to hear and understand each other and to resolve conflicts.
 I enjoy the variety that comes from treating patients at different ages and with different kinds of problems.